 - 1. Counteract socio-economic hardship, with a special focus on vulnerable groups in the context of the energy crisis; - 2.
-Sustain post-COVID-19 socio-economic recovery and economic growth by providing support to vulnerable groups to cope with the combined negative effects of the rise in energy prices and the COVID-19 crisis; - 3.
-Support Moldova's long-term objective of energy transformation with steps towards increasing energy efficiency.
+Sustain post-COVID-19 socio-economic recovery and economic growth by providing support to vulnerable groups to cope with the combined negative effects of the military aggression in Ukraine, rise in energy prices and the COVID-19 crisis; - 3.
+Support Moldova's long-term objective of energy transformation with steps towards increasing energy security and energy efficiency.